theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/table.md

 The following sections give an overview over the functions that can be accessed over the main component window.
 ![Table Extractor](/img/content/xfa/xfa-table-extractor.png){:class="img-responsive"}

-More information on working with the Table component is provided in the following sections.
+More information on working with the Xtract Table component is provided in the following sections.

 ---